 I embrace culture-centered approaches to teaching, research, and counseling.
-My research focuses on intersectionality of identity and traumatic stress with an emphasis on marginalized social identity groups.
-I am specifically interested in the ways in which culturally diverse, lesbian, gay, bisexual, and transgender (LGBT) people negotiate their identities.
+My research focuses on intersectionality of identity, traumatic stress, and health outcomes with an emphasis on marginalized social identity groups.
+I am specifically interested in the ways in which culturally diverse, lesbian, gay, bisexual, and transgender (LGBT) people negotiate their identities and manage their health.

 Ph.D.
 Counselor Education – Mental Health Counseling

 M.S.
 Health - Addiction and Mental Health Counseling

 University of Florida

 Dr. Wynn is a Licensed Mental Health Counselor (MH6181), a Qualified Supervisor, and a Certified Addictions Professional (1610) in the State of Florida.
 He is also a Nationally Certified Counselor (612313).
 For 20 years, prior to joining the faculty at UNF, he held clinical and administrative positions in addictions treatment, community mental health, private industry, and university counseling center settings.
 Dr. Wynn maintains a limited private practice and is an experienced consultant and trainer.